nlapier2/MRTwin-replication/simulation_ukbb_geno/README.md

 4. Run "submit\_eval\_main.sh" and examine the results.

-5. Optionally, if you would like, you can run duo and sib modes by using the --include\_duo and/or --include\_sib flags in the calls to eval\_sim\_mrtrio.py in the submission script for step 3.
-Please be advised that these take much longer to run, especially sib mode.
+### Instructions for other figures

+For replicating the other figures, you can follow the steps above but swap out the scripts in the last two steps with the ones below.

+Replicating duo and sib mode results as well as results using different MR methods with MR-Twin: see "submit\_eval\_duo\_sib\_stats.sh".
+In practice, duo and sib modes take much longer to run, so it is probably preferable to parallelize jobs and then combine the results into a single file later.

+Replicating the MR-Twin power and FPR results under varying sample sizes: see "submit\_sample\_size\_fpr\_scaling.sh" and "submit\_eval\_sample\_size\_fpr.sh".